-- understands the workings of a number of financial products and the interaction between products in financial markets
+- is able to explain the workings of a number of financial products and the interaction between products in financial markets;

-- has insight in the application of probabilistic and statistical methods in financial and economical problems
+- has acquired insight in the application of probabilistic and statistical methods in financial and economical problems;

 - has acquired skills to perform and interpret stochastic simulations.

 Financial products are used in two ways: as an investment and as a means of attracting investors.
 How does this work and how can one make smart choices?
 What choices do companies make to finance their ventures?

 While doing Matlab assignments you are introduced to the partial differential equation of Black and Scholes (Nobel prize 1997).
 You learn to price several kinds of options by computer algorithms.
 Insights from stochastic models are transformed into numerical methods to price and hedge products and portfolios.

 - Introduction to Mathematical Finance WI3417TU, 6 ECTS